What leads to people experiencing homelessness?

 Homelessness in Wisconsin

-As of January 2020, Wisconsin had an estimated 4,515 experiencing homelessness on any given day, as reported by Continuums of Care to the U.S. Department of Housing and Urban Development (HUD).
+As of January 2024, Wisconsin had an more than 5,000 people experiencing homelessness on any given day, as reported by Continuums of Care to the U.S. Department of Housing and Urban Development (HUD).
+This was the highest rate of homelessness reported in Wisconsin since 2017.

 More Information